 Xtra revenue generator

-The A350 XWB is a highly cost-effective jetliner, with its key improvements in fuel efficiency, maintenance costs and reliability translating to a better bottom line for operators.
+The A350 XWB is a highly cost-effective jetliner, with its key improvements in fuel efficiency, maintenance costs and reliability translating to a better bottom line for its growing operator base.

 The aircraft's 25 per cent reduction in fuel consumption when compared with the competition stems from three qualities designed into the A350 XWB: lower weight through the extensive application of composite materials and advanced metallic alloys; enhanced operational efficiency resulting from its refined aerodynamics; and the use of new engines incorporating state-of-the-art propulsion technology.